Borrow Money Without Going Broke

 - Paying bills such as cable, phone bills, and entertainment expenses, since there’s no way you can keep borrowing to cover basic expenses—it’ll all come to an ugly end someday

-Before you borrow, evaluate how long the debt will last compared to how long the benefits will last.
+Before you borrow, evaluate how long the debt will last and how much it will cost in total—adding principal and interest—compared to how long the benefits will last, and to what amounts they will rise or fall.
 If it’s not an investment in your future, look at other ways to fund the need.

 Run Some Numbers